-In 2015, Sandberg and the ‘Lean In’ team introduced a new award called the Glass Lion, an award aimed at celebrating advertising free from gender stereotypes.
+In 2015, Sandberg and the ‘Lean In’ team introduced a new award called the Glass Lion, to celebrate advertising free from gender stereotypes.
 A campaign run by State Street Global Advisors aimed at encouraging more companies to put women in positions of leadership, “Fearless Girl,” took the Grand Prix in the Glass Lion category this year as well as 3 other Grand Prix.
 It features a statue of a fearless young girl facing down the iconic charging bull on Wall Street.

-It became one of the most spoken about campaigns of the event – mentioned 975 times – whilst the Glass Lion award itself was mentioned 332 times over the period.
+This became one of the most spoken about campaigns of the event – mentioned 975 times – whilst the Glass Lion award was mentioned 332 times.

 Amongst some of the festivals biggest topics – social impact initiatives, innovative healthcare solutions, integrations of AI and VR technologies – sat the promotion of gender equality.
 In fact, 1 in every 10 conversations we analysed were directly attributed to the cause, and #sheinspiresme was used 199 times over the week.

 Yet currently an estimated 25% of agency creatives are women, and only 11% will reach creative director level.
 Cannes Lions is trying to change this.
 The ‘See It Be It’ initiative brings high-potential, senior, creative women into the spotlight to bring about change, with the end goal of improving the ratio of women leaders in agency creative departments.